ManolisPap/evulpo/README.md

-# Solutions for evulpo assessment
+# Solution for evulpo assessment

-I have create two folders `task1` and `task2`, and its of them contains the solution of each Task.
+I have create two folders `task1` and `task2`, and each of them contains the solution of each task respectively.

 ## Task 1